 The results for all 14 scenarios considered are presented in the associated appendix.
 A brief summary, indicating whether the results suggest TTE appears the optimal strategy at MAICERs of £20,000 /QALY or £30,000/QALY, is shown in Table 9 below.
 These results suggest that using TTE to make the decision whether to prescribe warfarin may be cost-effective in all patients with a CHADS2 score of one or more point.
 It also suggests that it may be cost effective to use TTE to help make the decision whether to prescribe dabigatran in older patients (aged 65 years).
 If a relatively high MAICER of £30,000/QALY is assumed, then it may also be cost effective to use TTE to make the decision whether to prescribe rivaroxaban in older patients (age 65 years).
-Gender has a slight effect on these results, but the choice of OAC, initial CHADS2 risk score, and patient age appear to have much greater influence.:
+Gender has a slight effect on these results, but the choice of OAC, initial CHADS2 risk score, and patient age appear to have much greater influence.

 Summary